edescourtis/typed-json.github.io/Readme.md

 ```

 Note that above definition uses "digit:meta" key to define metadata
 for the `digit` type.
-Metadata keys must be mapped to an objects who's
+Metadata keys must be mapped to objects whose
 fields are not specified by this format.
 Different environments may
-choose to support metadata fields, for example `digit` type metadata
+choose to support metadata fields.
+For example, the `digit` type's metadata
-specifies range of ints, but if runtime does not supports ranges it
+specifies range of ints, but if runtime does not support ranges, it
 will still treat `digit` as `int` type.

 ## Constants